AdoriZahard/hi3er/docs/index.md

 Late | SS | BR

 !!! note
-    BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.
+    You can swap BR out for BK before Heimdall fight.

 ####<p align="center">Elysia - Signet of ■■</p>

 Signet | Priority
 ------|:----:
 **Blessing of Victory**: In Herrscher Form, Combo ATK: Slashes can have up to 18 slashes.
 After reaching 7 slashes, every slash deals 600% ATK of Physical DMG. | **Start**
+**Blessing of Dark Plumes**: Combo ATK restores 1 SP on hit and unleashes a plume attack on hit that deals 150% ATK of Physical DMG.
+CD: 0.5s | 1st
+**Blessing of Supremacy**: Shield: I'm Untouchable absorbs 100% of DMG taken and deals 5000% ATK of Physical DMG to enemies within 8 metres when it ends or resets. | Optional 2nd
+**Blessing of Legion**: Sword, spear and chain combo attacks restore 300 sword, spear and chain energy respectively and boost Total DMG by 60% for 8s. | Optional 3rd
 **Blessing of Ego**: Casting Combo ATK summons an illusion (summoned entity) to replicate the attack.
 In Herrscher Form, the illusion only replicates the slashes each dealing 105% ATK of Physical DMG.
 The illusion has 400% of the Valkyrie's ATK. | No
-**Blessing of Dark Plumes**: Combo ATK restores 1 SP on hit and unleashes a plume attack on hit that deals 150% ATK of Physical DMG.
-CD: 0.5s | 1st
-**Blessing of Supremacy**: Shield: I'm Untouchable absorbs 100% of DMG taken and deals 5000% ATK of Physical DMG to enemies within 8 metres when it ends or resets. | Optional
-**Blessing of Legion**: Sword, spear and chain combo attacks restore 300 sword, spear and chain energy respectively and boost Total DMG by 60% for 8s. | No

 !!! note
-    This build only requires 2, Victory and Dark Plumes.
-Rerolling for double start with Dark Plumes is essential as you otherwise will have to deal with SP regen problems without it.
-If you get a 3rd Ego door during your run, you can take Supremacy for an even smoother run.
+    The normal, standard starter signets for HoS are Victory into Dark Plumes.
+This specific run uses Legion, which doesn't really have any difference.
+Just go Dark Plumes instead, it will give better results.
+Supremacy is also strongly recommended to take.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

+!!! note
+    Ideal Order from F1-F7: Double Ego Start (Victory + Dark Plumes) into Aponia Ultimate (SP Regen if Legion) F3, finish Aponia 2nd Core by F4, grab Aponia's Penance (TDM Taken first if Legion) at F5, go shop F6 and grab Kosma's Ultimate, Shieldbreak and Ultimate Evasion in order, can also grab Griseo's Red and Yellow but as long as you have Shieldbreak and means of applying Rend you'll be good to go.
+Finish Kosma 2nd Core by F7.

 Signet | Priority
 - | :----: